spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 https://user-images.githubusercontent.com/102377660/192120882-105f7c58-211e-47c2-afa0-9ec5c024cd6c.mov

 Just like when I was running the model on myself, the hand tracking is good but not perfect.
 It also seemed that the salt and pepper noise may be affecting the tracking.
-Something to keep in mind for later.
+Something to keep in mind for later if I want to optimize the model performance.

 To generate the above videos, the hand tracking was applied to each frame in the video and the points were drawn onto the frame.
 Then the frames were saved as a video.
 This is great, but not actually useful beyond visualization.
-The next step was to break down the model outputs to access the coordinates of the hands.
+The next step was to break down the model outputs to access the coordinates of the hand points.
 These positional coordinates would be the inputs for my classification model

 ## Hand coordinate feature extraction